top of page

 yuè yǒu yīn qíng yuán quē – the moon is cloudy clear wax or wane;

-cǐ shì gǔ nán quán – such is difficult for perfection since ancient time;
+cǐ shì gǔ nán quán – such has been difficult for perfection since ancient times;

 dàn yuàn rén zhǎng jiǔ – only wish we have each other for a long time;